kermitt2/pdfalto/Readme.md

 If necessary, see [compiling dependencies procedures](Dependencies_INSTALL.md) for further details.

-##### Known issues ([issue 41](https://github.com/kermitt2/pdfalto/issues/41)) might occur whille building, in this case you'll need to compile the dependencies before building pdflato.
+##### Known issues ([issue 41](https://github.com/kermitt2/pdfalto/issues/41)) might occur while building, in this case you'll need to compile the dependencies before building pdflato.

 # Build

 * NOTE for windows : it's recommended to use Cygwin and install standard libraries (either for cland or gcc)
 > git clone https://github.com/kermitt2/pdfalto.git && cd pdfalto

-* Xpdf 4.00 is shipped as git submodule, to download it:
+* Xpdf-4.03 is shipped as git submodule, to download it:

 > git submodule update --init --recursive

 * Build pdfalto:

-> cmake ./
+> cmake .

 > make